Nombulelo-Khumalo/DevOps-Revision/test-repo/interview_questions.md

 # Change 'pick' to 'squash' on extra commits
 git push --force-with-lease
 ```
-Absolutely, Lelo — this is exactly how elite DevOps engineers are forged: by combining real-world tooling, hands-on experience, and interview firepower.
-Here's your **Ultimate Git Interview Arsenal** — broken down by level and relevance.

 ---

 ## 🔥 PART 2: 10 MOST ASKED GIT INTERVIEW QUESTIONS (DEVOPS-FOCUSED)